 Any Axiom Loudspeaker that cannot be fixed by replacing the fuse, or by simply mailing in the woofer or tweeter, should be sent to:

 Before sending in speakers for service, please note the following:

-Newsletter sign-up is on the right-hand side of the Home Page.
+Newsletter sign-up is in the footer of our website.
 The newsletter is issued monthly, around the 20th day of the month.
-You can see the newsletter archives here.

 What is the impedance of my loudspeaker?